DHTMLX/docs-todolist/docs/api/toolbar_api/methods/setlocale_method.md

     api: list.api,
 });

-// change locale of To do list (read Info) list.setLocale(de);
+// change locale of To Do List (read Info) list.setLocale(de);

 // change locale of Toolbar